lisyoen/MoneyAgent/README.md

 This project is being developed to replace the iOS Money Agent app.

-It's just for me.

-I have no plan to open this service.
+This is private project and I have no plan to open this service.